ymc-geko/ansible-cdh-cluster/README.md

 How to handle the playbooks ?

 1. setup a CDH based Hadoop cluster via Cloudera Manager including integrated Cloudera Search
-- detailed step-by-step instruction is available
+- a detailed step-by-step instruction is available at http://www.ymc.ch/en/how-to-install-cloudera-manager-and-cloudera-search-with-support-from-ansible